 Surgery

-There is currently no clear evidence that surgery is better.
+There is currently no clear evidence that surgery is better than letting it heal itself.
 This is usually carried out as a last resort, and initially it does not have a high success rate and patients are often disappointed.